brandongillett/microservices/README.md

 # 🧩 Microservices Boilerplate

 A production-ready boilerplate for building scalable, event-driven microservices with Python, React, and Kubernetes.
-Designed for high performance, developer efficiency, and operational excellence.

 ## 🧠 Backend: Python Microservices